Mariusthvdb/custom-ui/examples.md

 as template literal format always returns a string.

-If you diont need the 2 above, don't use custom-ui.
+If you dont need the 2 above, don't use custom-ui.
 Since you came here looking for examples, I take it you do, so read on ;-)

 **Note that all JavaScript templates are evaluated in your browser, unlike Jinja2 templates, which are evaluated server-side and use a different syntax.**